IrvinGil/Java-Design-Patterns/README.md

 - Recommended to open and run using [INTELLIJ IDEA](https://www.jetbrains.com/idea/download/#section=linux).

 ## Run
-There is more setup needed other than the Java version mentioned above and the recommended IDE.
+There is no more setup needed other than the Java version mentioned above and the recommended IDE.
 Just navigate through the `src/java/com.designPatterns` and there you will find the design patterns sorted and organized in their own directories.
 Find the directory that is named: `/patternDescription` to read about the description of the design pattern.

 In order to run the desired design pattern, find the class on the directory that has ***Main*** attached to the name.
 This indicated that the class is a main class of a pattern domain.